N-Haitu31/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 6-print_line.c : Write a function that draws a straight line in the terminal.

-7-print_diagonal.c : Write a function that draws a diagonal line on the terminal.
+7-print_diagonal.c : Write a function that draws a diagonal line on the termina

+8-print_square.c : Write a function that prints a square, followed by a new line